wcd-anon/not-so-minimal-debian/README.md

 `not-so-minimal-debian.sh` is a script for configuring Debian GNU/Linux.
 It is ideally run after the first successful boot into a [minimal install](https://www.dwarmstrong.org/minimal-debian/) of Debian 11 aka "bullseye".

 A choice of either a *server* or *desktop* configuration is available.
-Server installs packages for a basic console setup, whereas desktop intalls a more complete setup with the option of either the [Openbox](https://www.dwarmstrong.org/openbox/) window manager or *Xorg* (with no desktop).
+Server installs packages for a basic console setup, whereas desktop installs a more complete setup with the option of either the [Openbox](https://www.dwarmstrong.org/openbox/) window manager or *Xorg* (with no desktop).

 ## How does it work